 It is important to remember that if a site was assigned a score that was correct at the time the score was assigned and authorized PRP cleanup work has already commenced, then that score remains with the site as long as it is within priority funding range, even if current conditions are such that the score would be different if assigned today.
 However, if the property owner/responsible party requests the rescore of their site, then current information is used to evaluate the site’s score.
 With the exception of a change in the priority score threshold for state funding resulting in “parked sites” or in cases where the current score was assigned in error (i.e., the location of the site and/or potable well was not correct, the well was incorrectly identified as a potable well, or other conditions for which priority points were awarded did not actually exist at that time), once the department has begun working on the site under Petroleum Restoration Program (PRP), we will continue to work on the site, subject to issuance of a Purchase Order.

-To assist the district offices and contracted local programs in prioritizing oversight and enforcement for non-program cleanups, DEP also assigns priority scores to non-eligible discharges.
+To assist the district offices and contracted local programs in prioritizing oversight and enforcement for non-program cleanups and determine if Low Scored Site Initiative No Further Action is a closure option at the site, DEP also assigns priority scores to non-eligible discharges.
 Therefore, the assignment of a priority score does not necessarily mean that a discharge is eligible for any state cleanup funding assistance.

 Priority Score Cutoff